 Nets are perhaps the single most important aspect of Amateur Radio.
 It makes sense, really, when you consider that the foundation of Amateur Radio is Public Service and Communication.
 With that in mind, please consider joining us on an upcoming Net, won't you?

 The Central Michigan Slow Scan TV Net, with your host Carl (K8YHH) meets every Sunday.
-If you're new to Slow Scan TV, or a Pro, you are welcome to join at 7pm on the 145.39 (- Offset, 100Hz PL) LCDRA Repeater.
-Click HERE to see the photos sent during the Slow Scan Net.
+If you're new to Slow Scan TV, or a Pro, you are welcome to join at 7:00 PM on the 145.39 (- Offset, 100 Hz PL) LCDRA Repeater.

-Join Don McLain KB8RAD as he carries on the tradition of the Mid-Michigan Information Net.
-As local hams did before the net was moved to Sunday night, the net will now meet on Wednesday nights at 8 PM.
-This net along with many of our other local nets can be found on the 145.39 LCDRA Repeater.
+Join Bob Strobel KB8DQQ as he carries on the tradition of the Mid-Michigan Information and Trader‘s Net.
+As local hams did before the net was moved to Sunday night, the net will now meet on Wednesday nights at 8:00PM.
+This net along with many of our other local nets can be found on the 145.39 (- Offset, 100 Hz PL) LCDRA Repeater.
 You'll leave every week with an update of what's going on locally in our ham community, and a smile on your face.

 Let's remember & give thanks to all who maintain our local area repeaters from the Lansing Civil Defense Repeater Association (LCDRA) who give of their time & money to keep up the, 145.39, 146.94, 146.70, 145.47, 224.98 repeaters.
 Without which we would not be able to have the wonderful Net's we enjoy!